-What is the STI programme?
-An incentive plan under which participants are eligible to receive an annual award if they satisfy pre-determined and challenging operational, strategic and individual performance targets.
-Formal key performance indicators (KPIs) are set at the beginning of each year for Formal key performance i each of the Executives, in ar for Who participates in the STI programme?
-The Executives (including the Managing Director) as well as other key executives and senior managers on a discretionary basis.
-Why does the Board consider the STI programme an appropriate incentive? designed to motivate and The STI programme puts reward high performance. a significant proportion of Executives' remuneration a at-risk Executive interests with the Company's management e Company's financial pe principles and cultural valu ues. ins The total potential STI ava incentive to the Executive Company that is appropria s to achieve the operation Are both target and stretch Managing Director performance conditions imposed? already challenging targe he Managing Director's ST I bonus so that if his ts, the STI programme will I bonus is determined on tl 60% of the total maximum STI opportunity available where target performance levels are achieved; and a further 40% of the total maximum STI opportunity available where 'stretch' levels of performance are achieved.
-The stretch KPIs are designed to only be met where outstanding performance is achieved.
-The maximum annual STI opportunity is set at 100% of the Managing Director's total fixed remuneration.
-Other Executives For the other Executives, a single set of challenging KPIs apply to the entire STI bonus (although the specific targets vary between individual Executives, as explained below).
-Are both financial and non- financial performance considered?
-Managing Director As noted above, the Managing Director's STI awards are linked to both target and stretch KPIs.
-Both components are divided between financial and non-financial measures.
-Other Executives A combination of financial and non-financial KPIs are also applied for other Executives.
-Depending on the Executive's responsibilities, the emphasis upon financial and non-financial measurements can vary significantly.
-The table below reflects the weightings given to financial and non-financial KPIs for each Executive.
-Table 11 - Financial and Non-Financial KPIs for Ex ecutives FY2014 % Financial KPIs % Non-financial KPIs C.P.
+What is the STI programme? ble to receive an annual award ional, strategic and individual Formal key performance in each of the Executives, in It the beginning of each year fo ector.
+Who participates in the STI programme?
+The Executives (including and senior managers on a s well as other key executives Why does the Board consider the STI programme an The STI programme and t designed to motivate and is set under the programme are appropriate incentive? iked to the Company's bu e Company's financial pe The total potential STI ava incentive to the Executive Company that is appropria s to achieve the operation signed to provide sufficient nal targets at a cost to the Are both target and stretch Managing Director performance conditions imposed? already challenging targe e Managing Director's ST I bonus so that if his tts, the STI programme will I bonus is determined on the aximum STI opportunity a s are achieved; and available where target levels of performa oortunity available where 'stretc etch KPIs are designed to only chieved. total fixed remuneration. opportunity is set at 1009 % of the Managing Director's Other Executives For the other Executives, a bonus (although the speci explained below). g KPIs apply to the entire STI ndividual Executives, as Are both financial and non- financial performance considered? ds are linked to both target and n financial and non-financial Other Executives A combination of financial Executives.
+Depending on financial and non-financial the Executive's responsi bilities, the emphasis upon The table below reflects the each Executive. e weightings given to fina ancial and non-financial KPIs fo Table 11 - Financial and I Non-Financial KPIs for Ex ecutives FY2014 % Financial KPIs % Non-financial KPIs C.P.
 Rex 50% 50% B.R.
 Soden 50% 50% C.R.
 McNally 70% 30% D.A.
 Sims 50% 50%